-H1: Branding has positive impact on the financial performance of a company.

-H2: Concept product does affect branding.

-H3: Organizational culture does affect branding.

-H4: Higher social media presence has higher impact on branding the product.
+- H1: Branding has positive impact on the financial performance of a company. - H2: Concept product does affect branding. - H3: Organizational culture does affect branding. - H4: Higher social media presence has higher impact on branding the product. - H5: Branding has a significant positive relationship with organizational performance

-H5: Branding has a significant positive relationship with organizational performance papers concerning factors that affect successful branding.
-Articles used for revision are ones that explore branding topic and contain useful information regarding this study furniture producing companies on a different market and aim is to show critical determinants that play key role in branding.
+The empirical element of the study is composed of review and analysis of academic research papers concerning factors that affect successful branding.
+Articles used for revision are ones that explore branding topic and contain useful information regarding this study

+The research domain of this dissertation is examination of factors that affect branding of furniture producing companies on a different market and aim is to show critical determinants that play key role in branding.
 The first step for doing this is to critically explore the literature.
 While reviewing several definitions of national branding in the extant literature from the perspective of product branding, corporate branding and national branding, this study finds what factors affect branding such as financial factors, social factors, organizational factors.
 These will be determined further through literature review.
 And then analyzing how these affect company performance in the end.
 Once a clarification of definition of branding is reached, critical pursuit of the important determinant and outcomes is possible.